A tourist sees a kangaroo and says 'how very cute'.

 At last I see a gravel pit with space enough to turn

-I spin the wheel, with beating heart and nerves all shot to hell
+I spin the wheel, with beating heart and nerves all shot to

 And leave the road in a spray of mud and stones and fear